tuobangli/author_ber6/README.md

-waiting for further confirmation to decide whether go to Korea
+ go to Korea next weekend